RobAlexander/watt/README.md

 Results are stores in the `run/results` directory.

 Interfaces to testing tools are stored in `volt\testers`.
 Any code or binaries required beyond this must be installed either by the volt `package.json` or in the global `vagrant-setup.sh`.
 (FUTURE tools will be able to set-up based on testing specification)

+### Tesla

+Scripts to take outputs from mutation testing tools and generate basic mutation statistics from them.